We're in an age when there's a real disconnect between skill sets and job openings. That's created a lot of demand in some high-paying fields.

 Trucking companies are so short of workers to drive loads that they're having to turn away business, according to The Wall Street Journal.
 You may have heard deliveries have been late because of this.

 "Just in time delivery" for factories will be the next domino to fall.
 Factories that run on lean inventories with just hours of parts in stocks have long relied on truck to be their warehouse.
 But if the current vacancies in trucking continue, those factories are going to need inventory on hand and will find themselves in a real bind.

-See a list of 8 high-paying jobs that don't require a college degree.
+Read more: 10 high-paying jobs that don't require a college degree

 Another hot spot where employers can't find enough qualified workers is in construction.
 There was a time during the real estate bust when new construction really slowed down.
 But now things have picked up again and construction workers are in demand.
 That may mean you have to go to a technical college to get the skills that are in demand.